39 Museums in Salvador: Discover the history and culture of Bahia

 Museu da Santa Casa de Misericórdia em Salvador BA

-Santa Casa de Misericórdia Museum in Salvador BA
+Santa Casa de Misericórdia Museum, Salvador BA

-• Religiousand ceremonial items that highlight the tradition and spirituality of the institution.
+• Religious and ceremonial items that highlight the tradition and spirituality of the institution.

 • Events: May include temporary exhibitions and events that highlight specific aspects of the institution’s collection and history.

-29. Udo Knoff Museum of Tiles and Ceramics
+29. Udo Knoff Tile and Ceramic Museum

 Rua Frei Vicente, Pelourinho